 You should also drink plenty of water.
 Mild dehydration may lead to constipation and headaches.

 Stress management and gentle exercises may help reduce headaches.
 Yoga, meditation, and massage are especially helpful.
-If lifestyle changes don’t help completely, you may need medications such as an antidepressant or NSAID (Ibuprofen, Advil).
+If lifestyle changes don’t help completely, you may need medications such as an antidepressant or NSAID (high-dose aspirin, ibuprofen).

-Can constipation cause a headache?
+Is constipation related to developing a headache?
 Indirectly, yes.
 In some cases, the stress of being constipated may trigger a headache.
 Straining to have a bowel movement may also trigger head pain.
 If you’re constipated and aren’t eating right, low blood sugar may lead to headaches.

 In other cases, when headaches and constipation occur at the same time, they may be symptoms of another condition.
-If you regularly have headaches and constipation, consult your doctor, especially if they are accompanied by:
+If you regularly have headaches and constipation, consult your doctor, especially if they’re accompanied by:

 - other digestive problems